-This shipping list helps put together the items necessary to complete the set-up for the Large Clearside Atrium cage.
-The screen and breeder versions of the Large Atrium are almost identical in set-up.
+This build guide helps put together the items necessary to complete the set-up for the Large Atrium cage.
+The screen and hybrid versions of the Large Atrium are almost identical in set-up.
 The difference will be in what you will need to do to create and maintain the environmental conditions of your choice.

 This images shows a Dragon Strand Large Clearside Atrium enclosure.

 The Large Atrium is a high end cage that is meant to be a functional showpiece.
 It will provide an excellent home for your chameleon and, at the same time, look good sitting in your living room.